andrewcho-dev/OpsConductor/docs/DEPLOYMENT_GUIDE.md

-# EnableDRM Deployment Guide
+# OpsConductor Deployment Guide

 ## Overview

-This guide covers deploying EnableDRM with the complete execution serialization system in production environments.
+This guide covers deploying OpsConductor with the complete execution serialization system in production environments.

+**Note**: For the latest deployment instructions, see the main [DEPLOYMENT.md](../DEPLOYMENT.md) file in the root directory.

 ## Prerequisites